Parameter Permutation Symmetry in Particle Systems and Random Polymers: Continuous time limit of repeated swaps

 where $0\le \tau\le \tau'$ are scaled times, and the parameters $q,\nu$ are assumed fixed, we have

-as Markov operators acting on the space $\mathrm{Conf}_{fin}(\mathbb{Z})$.
-The operators $\mathcal{B}^{\mathrm{qH}}_{q,\nu}(\tau,\tau')$ form a continuous time, time-inhomogeneous Markov semigroup. \end{proposition} \begin{proof} Observe that the space of left-packed configurations $\mathrm{Conf}_{fin}(\mathbb{Z})$ is countable, and under the Markov operators in both sides of \eqref{eq:limit_backwards_to_cont} the particles jump only to the left.
+as Markov operators acting on the space $\mathrm{Conf}_{\rm fin}(\mathbb{Z})$.
+The convergence is in the sense of the operators' matrix elements $($i.e., the strong operator topology$)$.
+The operators $\mathcal{B}^{\mathrm{qH}}_{q,\nu}(\tau,\tau')$ form a~continuous time, time-inhomogeneous Markov semigroup. \end{Proposition} The fact that the resulting continuous time Markov chain is time-inhomogeneous will become clearer later in Section~\ref{sub:cont_time_action} when we consider its action on the $q$-Hahn TASEP distributions. \begin{proof}[Proof of Proposition~\ref{prop:limit_bwd_discrete_to_cont}] Observe that the space of left-packed configurations $\mathrm{Conf}_{\rm fin}(\mathbb{Z})$ is countable, and under the Markov operators in both sides of \eqref{eq:limit_backwards_to_cont} the particles jump only to the left.
 Therefore, the desired limit as $\varepsilon\searrow0$ reduces to the limit of finite-size Markov transition matrices.
 For the latter the Poisson-type limit is taken in a straightforward way. \end{proof}